jeannguyenca/Learn-MERN-Stack/prototype-idea.md

 3. Express.js and Node.js for server
 4. Achieve Create and Read first then Update and Delete

+##### User stories
++ As a commenter, I want post a comment, so that I can express my thought.
++ As a reader, I want to see all previous comments, so that I know what others think.
++ As a user, I want to edit my old comments, so that I can fix my errors.
++ As a user, I want to delete my comments, so that I can write a new one.

 ### [Go back home](index.md)